paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### X, Y and Z

 Integers where one is non-zero to define an axis.
-A direction is also recorded as it can be 1 or -1.
+It records direction as 1 or -1.

 ##### Name